 As an organisation or company you can demonstrate your commitment to fostering safe and respectful workplaces, by taking part in this month-

-Organisations could participate in Workplace Bullying Awareness Month, by presenting a series of talks at regular organisational/company meetings in the lead up to, or following Know Bull!
+Organisations could participate in Workplace Bullying Awareness Month (throughout June), by presenting a series of talks at regular organisational/company meetings in the lead up to, or following Know Bull!
 Day (held annually on 3rd June);